Alex Perez (fighter): Ultimate Fighting Championship

 Perez faced Alexandre Pantoja on July 30, 2022, at UFC 277.
 He lost the fight via a neck crank submission early in the first round.

 Perez was scheduled to face Amir Albazi on December 17, 2022, at UFC Fight Night 216.
 However, he pulled out due to undisclosed reasons in late October and was replaced by Brandon Royval.

 Perez was scheduled to face Kai Kara-France on February 12, 2023, at UFC 284.
 However, Kara-France withdrew from the fight, citing a knee injury and the bout was canceled.

-Perez is scheduled to face Manel Kape on March 25, 2023, at UFC on ESPN 43.
+Perez was scheduled to face Manel Kape on March 25, 2023, at UFC on ESPN 43.
+However, the pairing was cancelled during the broadcast as Perez suffered an undisclosed medical issue.

+Perez faced Muhammad Mokaev on March 2, 2024, at UFC Fight Night 238.
+After being taken down a number of times, Perez lost the bout by unanimous decision.

+Perez faced Matheus Nicolau, as a replacement for Manel Kape, on April 27, 2024, at UFC on ESPN 55.
+Perez won the fight by knockout in the second round.
+This fight earned him another Performance of the Night award.

+Perez was scheduled to face Tagir Ulanbekov on June 15, 2024, at UFC on ESPN 58.
+However, the bout was changed and Perez ended up headlining the main event against Tatsuro Taira.
+Perez lost the fight by technical knockout as a result of a knee injury in the second round.

+Perez was scheduled to face former UFC Flyweight Championship challenger Steve Erceg on August 9, 2025, at UFC on ESPN 72.
+However, Perez pulled out in mid-July due to undisclosed reasons, so the bout was scrapped.

+Perez is scheduled to face Asu Almabayev on November 22, 2025, at UFC Fight Night 265.

+Professional grappling career

+Perez was booked to compete against two-time NCAA champion wrestler Roman Bravo-Young in a Brazilian jiu-jitsu match at UFC Fight Pass Invitational 4 on June 29, 2023.
+The match ended in a draw.

 Personal life

 Alex and his wife have a son (born 2021).